UCL/research-computing-with-cpp/07performance/sec01Complexity.md

 ## Why use Big-O Notation for Algorithms and Computational Problems?

-For algorithmic analysis, the functions that we are interested in are the time and space useage of an algorithm as a function if its input size.
+For algorithmic analysis, the functions that we are interested in are the time and space usage of an algorithm as a function of its input size.

-- Time useage is usually understood in terms of the number of "steps" that an algorithm needs to reach a result.
+- Time usage is usually understood in terms of the number of "steps" that an algorithm needs to reach a result.
 How exactly that translates into time in the real world depends on how long each kind of operation takes to do (e.g. memory read, comparison, additions etc.), but these are multiplicative factors.
     - Note that sometimes things which might appear to be a simple step are more complex.
 For example, if performing additions with arbitrary precision integers then the time it takes to perform the addition will vary with the size of the number!
 If using fixed precision then this is not an issue because you know that e.g. a standard `int` is 4 bytes, and so even if the addition is optimised in some way to add smaller numbers quicker they are still bounded by the time it would take to operate on 4 bytes.
 - Space is usually a bit easier to understand as we can reason more directly about the amount of information that we have to store.
     - When analysing space complexity we do not include the input itself, just any memory that must be allocated for working on.
 - What we mean by the "input size" can be ambiguous.
 Traditionally it can be more rigorously defined in terms of tape size on a Turing machine (which we we won't have time to cover!) or bits on a computer, but in practice people may typically reason with the kinds of intuitive values mentioned before which would correspond with the input size.

-Big-O notation (or $\Theta$ and $\Omega$) captures the way that these algorithms work without knowing too much detail about how it is physically performed on a computer: things like the exact amount of time for particular operations, the differences in how memory is divided up for reading and writing, and so on get absorbed into multiplicative factors or additive overheads.
+Big-O, $\Omega$, and $\Theta$ all capture information about algorithm performance without knowing too much detail about how it is physically performed on a computer: things like the exact amount of time for particular operations, the differences in how memory is divided up for reading and writing, and so on get absorbed into multiplicative factors or additive overheads.
 Big-O notation captures something more fundamental about the way that problems scale.
 Even things like modern CPUs doing multiple arithmetic operations in parallel don't affect the computational complexity of an algorithm, since there are still a fixed number of operations than can happen concurrently and therefore this can't contribute more than a constant factor.

 Take for example a trivial summation example: